mooltipass/minible/protocol.md

 User Security Preferences (valid if byte 4 = 0x05):
 See 0x0013

-Settings changed flag: if different than 0, new settings are available
+Settings changed flag: if different than 0, new **device** settings are available